 Use Professional Packers

-The safest way to protect valuable and fragile artwork is to use our professional packing service.
+The safest way to protect valuable and fragile artwork is to use our professional art packaging service.
 Insurers will only consider offering cover for loss or damage in transit with evidence (photographic) of condition and packaging.
-There are 6 main packaging methodologies demonstrated on our Professional Packing for Shipping Art guide.
+There are 6 main packaging methodologies demonstrated on our Professional Packaging for Shipping Art guide where you will also find a video guide to packaging frameless prints.

 Arrange adequate insurance